planetoftheweb/bootstrap4/slides/08_03-PopOvers.md

 </ul>

 > > Speaker Notes:
 1. There are a lot of options that you can pass through the data parameters or the configuration object.
-The three most common are the placement, which decides where the tooltip will appear.
+The three most common are the placement, which decides where the popover will appear.
 2. The trigger, which by default is over hover, but can be configured to some other methods.
 3. Finally, you can add some simple HTML into the title, but it has to be turned on.